strblr/react-stored/README.md

 ```javascript
 const [value, setValue] = useStore(key, defaultValue, assertFunction)
 ```
-- `key` : Any string unambiguously identifying a unique store slot.
+- `key` : Any string, unambiguously identifying a unique store slot.
 - `defaultValue` : The value affected by default to the store slot and returned by `useStore` when no previous save was found.
 This could be any JSON value.
 - `assertFunction` : Any deserialized JSON save passes through this function and has to return `true`.
 Otherwise, `defaultValue` will be used and overwrite the save.
 This can be very handy, for example to prevent hydration of ill-formed JSON.
 I would usually use [ajv](https://www.npmjs.com/package/ajv) in places like these.